DeFilippis/academic-kickstart/content/home/judging.md

 - Participants may submit as many questions as they like, but note that not all questions will pass our initial review.
 (See below for details).
 Submitting a large number of low-quality questions will not increase your odds of winning a prize.

-- Prizes will be awarded to the top two submissions for each of the following categories: Democrat "Knowledge Deserts", Republican "Knowledge Deserts", Democrat "Belief Biases" and Republican "Belief Biases" (see prizes tab for award amounts)
+- Prizes will be awarded to the top two submissions for each of the following categories: Democrat "False Beliefs" and Republican "False Beliefs" (see prizes tab for award amounts)

-- The deadline for submitting questions is May 5th, 2019 at 11:59 p.m.
+- The deadline for submitting questions is October 15th, 2019 at 11:59 p.m.

 ## Judging Criteria